 Today’s guest post comes courtesy of Dmitrii B., the CEO and founder of GRIN tech – a full service digital agency in design, marketing, and web development alongside white-label agency & media outreach.

-Let’s take a deeper look at the key concepts of SaaS, PaaS, IaaS.
+To understand the application of cloud services to software and infrastructure, we can take a deeper look at the key concepts of SaaS, PaaS, IaaS.
 You can link to any of the sections below by following this navigation:

 - Software as a Service (SaaS)

 Clouds have appeared as a reflection of the general trend of the shared consumption economy, which is focused on use instead of ownership.
 This has already given us the exchange of housing, car sharing, and even wedding dresses for rent.

 There are more and more things and services that can be used and paid for only by their actual use, without large capital expenditures for the purchase.

 In the case of IT infrastructure, capital costs can be significant.
 Paying for this expensive infrastructure can unnecessarily weigh down business, so adoption of a rental model (the cloud model) is often justified.

 In addition to potential savings in capital costs, there are other significant advantages: